KimonoBoy/SHVDNTutorial-Nuclei/README.md

 * **Props**
 * **World**

+Save and load + auto-save and load also works!
+But this will be reworked later.

 ## Hotkeys
 At the moment hotkeys are hardcoded.
 This will be configurable in settings later.
 For now: